 December 1944

-Dreams of a quiet Christmas, already fading since the announcement of the German attack, have now completely disappeared for the men of the 3rd Armored Division stationed in Stolberg, Germany.
-General Maurice Rose's division is called to reinforce the northern front of the attack, in the Hotton region.
+Dreams of a quiet Christmas have completely vanished for the men stationed at Stolberg.
+General Maurice Rose's division is called up as reinforcement on the northern front of the breakthrough, in the Hotton region.

 20